epam/Indigo/bingo/bingo-elastic/java/README.md

 #### Supported Elasticsearch versions and distributions

-We are supporting 7.15.x Elasticsearch and most major distributions available (AWS, Elastic, OpenDistro, etc)
+We are supporting 7.15.x Elasticsearch and most major distributions available (AWS, Elastic, Opensearch, etc)

-*TBD test against other 7.x versions*

 ### Installation